jose-verse/goblin2plus-get-started/readme.md

 **About this document**

-The following document describes the process of connecting an Goblin 2 Plus system to Azure IoT Hub.
+The following document describes the process of connecting a Goblin 2 Plus system to Azure IoT Hub.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device and get your SAS Token
 -   Send messages to IoT Hub